melzoghbi/PowerBIIntegratedApp/README.md

 # PowerBIEmbeddedApp
-Power BI Embedded in ASP.NET MVC App
+Power BI integrated in ASP.NET MVC App

 How to run the application: